jackdewinter/pymarkdown/docs/rules/rule_md039.md

 ## Reasoning

-The main reasons for this rule is readability and correctness.
+### Readability/Correctness

 When creating a document or reading that same document, it is easy to confuse the link labels `[ label ]`, `[label ]`, `[ label]` with the link label `[label]`.
 Being consistent with the leading spaces and trailing spaces for a link label addresses this specific issue.